cuauhtlahuac/angular-first-steps/MaxCourseNotes/Observables.md

 ## Operators

-- Rxjs has operators to manipulate the data
+- Rxjs has operators to manipulate the data, map is the most used

 ```ts
 		customIntervalObservable.pipe( // Here we use a observable pipe method to transform the data before is used by the subscribe